 This time a case study of ING was reported: in order to track performance, time-to-market and involvement of the employees, it was developed a 40-questions survey, repeated five times over two years.
 ING has discovered that product owners were the most important actors capable of influencing the final result of the transformative action.

 Maintaining the performances and between-colleague dialogues monitoring framework updated, to understand if they were implementing the expected behaviors, permitted to fully comprehend, in real-time, the effective result obtained day after day.

-Using the results of the interviews in a variety of ways, including an academic partnership, ING has been able to measure progress in corporate culture by establishing an appropriate correlation with performance, resulting in a new, data-driven, agile operating model.
+Using the results of the interviews in a variety of ways, including an academic partnership, ING has been able to measure progress in corporate culture by establishing appropriate correlation with performance, resulting in a new, data driven, agile operating model.

 Conclusion: MOLO17 is open innovation, sharing and confrontation

 With this showcase, MOLO17 wants to tell which themes are affecting the evolutionary strategy of the company.
 The aim is to share with an open approach the sources considered most valuable, the most interesting information and the approach with which the company interprets innovation.

 If you like this kind of article and you have similar topics to talk about, please write to email@example.com.